FTBTeam/docs/docs/mods/technical/SNBT/index.md

 FTB's implementation of SNBT is pretty much compatible with [vanilla SNBT](https://minecraft.fandom.com/wiki/NBT_format#SNBT_format), although FTB SNBT supports multiline structures, and does not require commas to delimit objects in such multiline structures.

+## Why SNBT?

+Why don't we just use Forge's night-config system like any other mod does?
+Or one of the multiple config libraries for Fabric?
+Our mods are cross-platform, and there isn't one single config mod that would work everywhere.
+So, we have our own system, as part of FTB Library.
+As for why SNBT in particular; it's based on an existing vanilla format, and the config files it uses are easily human-readable, and close enough to the familiar JSON format to be easy to pick up, while also offering a few improvements over JSON.

 ## What does it look like

 SNBT is very similar to JSON, with a few key differences.
 The following is an example of a config file: